ZainBashir/DDPG-for-Continuous-mountain-car-problem-openAI-gym-using-Keras-and-Tensorflow/README.md

 Deep deterministic policy gradient using Keras and Tensorflow with python to solve the Continous mountain car problem provided by OpenAI gym.

-Input to the model is the state of the car (position and velocity) while the output is a single real-valued number indicating the deterministic action to take given a state.
+Input to the model is the position and velocity information of the car while the output is a single real-valued number indicating the deterministic action to take given a state.

 This work uses many tuorials that I found online and much of my code is similar to the already existing tutorials available online